metacpan/metacpan-cpan-extracted/distros/G/GraphQL-Plugin-Convert-OpenAPI/README.md

 in case it is wanted for use outside of the "bundle" of the `to_graphql` method.
 It takes arguments:

+- a hash-ref mapping from a GraphQL type-name to another hash-ref with information about that type.
+There are addition pseudo-types with stored information, named eg `TypeName.fieldName`, for the obvious purpose.
+The use of `.` avoids clashing with real types.
+This will only have information about input types.

+    Valid keys:

+    - is\_hashpair

+        True value if that type needs transforming from a hash into pairs.

+    - field2operationId

-- a hash-ref mapping from a GraphQL operation field-name to an `operationId`
+        Hash-ref mapping from a GraphQL operation field-name (which will only be done on the `Query` or `Mutation` types, for obvious reasons) to an `operationId`.

+    - field2type

-- a hash-ref mapping from a GraphQL type-name to true if that type needs transforming from a hash into pairs
+        Hash-ref mapping from a GraphQL type's field-name to hash-ref mapping its arguments, if any, to the corresponding GraphQL type-name.

+    - field2prop

+        Hash-ref mapping from a GraphQL type's field-name to the corresponding OpenAPI property-name.

+    - is\_enum

+        Boolean value indicating whether the type is a [GraphQL::Type::Enum](https://metacpan.org/pod/GraphQL::Type::Enum).

 and returns a closure that can be used as a field resolver.